7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Best Beginner Left Handed Acoustic Guitars

-As a new player, choosing the best left handed acoustic guitar for your budget, tastes, and ability is crucial to ensure that your practice sessions are both enjoyable and productive.
+As a new player, choosing the best left-handed acoustic guitar for your budget, tastes, and ability is crucial to ensure that your practice sessions are both enjoyable and productive.
 But with so many great beginner left handed acoustic guitars available these days, the choice can be overwhelming!

 In this article, we’ll look at my 7 top picks, from ultra-affordable all-in-one kits to the heavy hitters from well-known brands that could potentially last you for life.
 I was careful to stick with 7 solid guitars so as not to paralyze you with too many options.

-Read through the full list and I am confident that you will easily be able to pick out the perfect guitar for you depending on your budget and personal tastes.
+Read through the full list, and I am confident that you will easily be able to pick out the perfect guitar for you, depending on your budget and personal tastes.

 After that, I’ll answer a ton of important questions that you should absolutely know the answers to before pulling the trigger on your new axe.
 These questions include: